Updated: This blog has been updated with material from 2019. The original blog was published on May 15, 2018.

 - For individuals dealing with their own mental illness

 In fact, they’re taking the conversation to social media as well—on Wednesday, May 16th, AFSP invites anyone who wants to get involved to share a picture of themselves on social media holding a sign that says “You can have a #RealConvo with me.”

 Started in 1979, the National Alliance on Mental Illness (NAMI) is the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.
 Through education, advocating, and leadership, they hope to improve conversation surrounding mental health.
-Their theme this year is #CureStigma—but why?
-Because the stigma surrounding mental health is incredibly toxic to individuals, as it creates an environment of shame, fear and silence that prevents people from seeking treatment.
+Their theme this year is #WhyCare—but why?
+Because 1 in 5 people will be affected by mental illness in their lifetime.
+NAMI chose this campaign theme to share awareness regarding the importance of mental health treatment, support and services to the millions of people, families, caregivers, and loved ones affected by mental illness.
 NAMI has a large library of resources for those who wish to get involved or speak to like-minded individuals, which can be found here.